Integration-Study/Jira-Integration-Test/README.md

 ### From branch jira issue KAN-1
 - Change Jira Issue status ( TO DO -> IN PROGRESS ) Retry
-- Add comment with smart commit Retry
+- Add comment with smart commit Retry with one line